RIT-EVT/RIT-EVT.github.io/README.md

 This repository utilizes a pretty regimented development workflow to facilitate easy website deployment.

 Notable branches:
- - `master`: This branch is what is served by Github.
-Do not EVER commit to, branch off of, or do ANYTHING ELSE to this branch unless you have contacted @wheelerlaw first.
- - `develop`: This branch is the "`master`" branch of the repo.
-The latest and greatest source code lives here.
-Jenkins uses this branch to build the site and sticks the built files into `master`.
-Branch off of this branch when creating your feature branch, but DO NOT create a PR against this branch.
-Read on for more information as to why.
- - `dmz`: This is the branch against which you will create pull requests.
-Jenkins automatically listens for changes to this branch.
-Jenkins merges this branch into develop, builds the site, and deploys it.
+ - `develop`: This is the "master" branch of the repo, if you will.
+When you are starting a new feature, branch from here.
+This is also the branch against which you will create pull requests.
+Furthermore, Travis listens for changes on this branch to deploy to `master`.
+ - `master`: The contents of this branch are served to the public by GitHub pages and are built automatically by Travis when a pull request to `develop` is merged. **Do not touch this branch for any reason.**

 Before you clone the repository, there are some settings you should set:
 ```
 git config --global push.default current
-git config --global core.autocrlf input
 git config --global user.name "<insert your name here>"
 git config --global user.email "<add your email address you use to sign into GH here"
 ```